danoneata/probing-norms/README.md

 This dataset is obtained by pairing the concepts in the ᴛʜɪɴɢs dataset with McRae attributes using GPT-4o.
 The resulting data is available in the [`data/mcrae-x-things.json`](data/mcrae-x-things.json) file, which contains a list of positive concept–attribute pairs;
 if a concept–attribute pair is missing, then it is a negative pair (the concept does not have that attribute).
-Each attribute can be categorised in a type (e.g. taxonomic, functional, visual-color);
+Each attribute can be categorised to a higher type (e.g. taxonomic, functional, visual-color);
 this mapping is available in the [`data/mcrae-x-things-taxonomy.json`](data/mcrae-x-things-taxonomy.json) file.

 **Concepts.**